nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 The following steps include small pieces of the Connector's API documentation that, when executed, fire requests on a Connector created for testing purposes.
 So if you don't have an own Connector installed, feel free to use the samples directly.
 Otherwise you can use your own Connector either with a REST client (e.g. [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/)) or by using the RapiDoc documentation (`/docs/rapidoc`) hosted on your Connector (you have to [enable docs on your connector]({% link _docs_integrate/11-connector-configuration.md %}#corehttpapi) for the documentation route to work).

+The payloads for the requests the will be performed during this tutorial contain placeholders marked with `<...>`.
+Please replace them with values.

 # Prerequisites

 -   If you want to use your own Connector for executing the examples